gekkota-os/SDK/settings script/examples/settings-gpio/README.md

-# GPIO auto-configuration
+# GPIO settings

-Here is an example of auto-configuration file that configures GPIO.
+Here is an example of settings script that configures GPIO.
-To the file be valid, it must be renamed in *<MAC\>.js* or *00000000000.js*.
+To the file be valid, it must be renamed in "<*MAC*>.js" or "00000000000.js".
 It provides few Javascript functions :

 - *setInitGPIO* : init somes GPIOs to avoid conflict;